Stonehaven Services

 Important Disclaimer

 The Stonehaven Cost Index (SCI) is provided for general information only and does not constitute a commitment, guarantee, or offer to contract at any price level.
-The index is based on publicly available commodity data and internal market assessments as at 17 March 2026.
+The index is based on publicly available commodity data and internal market assessments as of 17 March 2026.
 Actual project costs will depend on project-specific scopes, procurement routes, and commercial negotiations.

 Stonehaven Project Management Services LLC accepts no liability for any loss arising from reliance on this document without appropriate project-specific advice.
 The index reflects indicative market movements based on weighted construction inputs and does not represent a forecast, tender price, or contractual valuation.